What's on during the day

 Formed in Llanelli in 2019, Meibion Elli began as a group of men brought together by a shared love of singing.
 The choir now numbers over 30 members and performs regularly at community and civic events.

-Llanelli Royal British Legion Band
+British Legion Band of Llanelli (Wales)

 Connor Horton